-Value: auto normal stretch center start end self-start self-end left right
+Value: auto normal stretch [safe unsafe]? [center start end self-start self-end left right]

 Initial: auto

-Applies To: block-level boxes and absolutely-positioned boxes
+Applies To: block-level boxes, absolutely-positioned boxes and grid items

 Inherited: No

-MDN decumentation: justify colf
+MDN decumentation

 MDN documentation: justify-self

 -ro-keywords

 Sets the keywords in the metadata of the PDF document.
 Multiple values are concatenated to one string.
 (When applied to multiple elements the values are concatenated, separated by a comma.)